 The girl in front of me in the immigration got held back as she did not have a travel insurance.
 I am not sure if she was allowed to enter eventually.

 The American 110V and the European 220V are common in Cuba.
 But for some reason, every place I stayed during my stay in Cuba did not have both.
 My first Casa in Havana only the American 110V plug.

 My casa in Trinidad only have the European 220V plugs.
 To buy a power plug adapter in Cuba was a proper nightmare as every shop was out of stock.

 There´s no free WiFi in Cuba, even at nice resorts and hotels.
 And even paying for Wifi at nice hotel´s don’t mean it´s fast.
 The wifi at the most famous hotel in Cuba, the Hotel Nacional, is both the most expensive one and also the slowest one in the country.

 There´s no free wifi and roaming will cost you a fortune; which makes google maps useless.
 Hence, the best app to get a map is the free app Maps.Me.
 Don’t forget to download the map before you arrive in Cuba and it will save you a lot of hassle.

 In every Cuban city, you will get approached by locals on the street claiming they got the offer of the century when it comes to cheap cigars.
 They will tell you that they can sell you authentic Cuban cigars for a fraction of the price as compared to the official stores.

 But if the offers sound too good to be true, then it definitely is.
 99.9% of the cigars sold on the street is of bad quality, so bad that they didn’t pass the quality test at the cigar factories.

-Guesthouses and hostels in Cuba are called casa de particularies.
-99% of them do not have online booking available, but the few offer booking through Airbnb.
+Guesthouses and hostels in Cuba are called Casa de particulares.
+99% of them do not have online booking available, but the few offers booking through Airbnb.